-1. This is a foreign recognition and cross-border insolvency proceeding involving Canada and the Isle of Man.
-The debtors, Banners Broker International Limited ("BBIL") and Stellar Point Inc. ("Stellar Point"), were part of the "Banners Broker" online enterprise, a platform whereby registered members known as "affiliates" could advertise their businesses on websites within the Banners Broker network of publishers while, at the same time, earn revenues as an advertising publisher through specialized and targeted publisher sites created, designed and hosted by a variety of active companies associated with Banners Broker.

-2. Winding up proceedings in respect of BBIL commenced in the Isle of Man in January 2014.
+- 1. This is a foreign recognition and cross-border insolvency proceeding involving Canada and the Isle of Man.
+The debtors, Banners Broker International Limited ("BBIL") and Stellar Point Inc. ("Stellar Point"), were part of the "Banners Broker" online enterprise, a platform whereby registered members known as "affiliates" could advertise their businesses on websites within the Banners Broker network of publishers while, at the same time, earn revenues as an advertising publisher through specialized and targeted publisher sites created, designed and hosted by a variety of active companies associated with Banners Broker. - 2.
+Winding up proceedings in respect of BBIL commenced in the Isle of Man in January 2014.
 Six months later, on August 22, 2014, the Isle of Man proceedings were recognized in Canada as a "foreign main proceeding" for the purposes of Part XIII of the Bankruptcy and Insolvency Act, R.S.C.
 1992, c.
-27, s.2, as amended ("BIA").

-3. msi Spergel inc. was appointed receiver of BBIL in Canada on August 22, 2014, and receiver of Stellar Point on April 8, 2016 (in such capacities, the "Receiver").
-The Receiver also has investigatory authority over an additional six Banners Broker associated entities, including Dixit Holdings Inc., Dixit Consortium Inc. and Dreamscape Ventures Ltd.

-4. In April 2017, Christopher Smith and Rajiv Dixit ("Dixit"), two of Banners Broker's three principals, plead guilty to operating an illegal pyramid scheme in connection with Banners Broker.

-5. This is the thirteenth report to court of the Receiver ("Thirteenth Report").
-This Thirteenth Report is filed in support of the Receiver's motion ("Motion") for a consent judgment in its action against Dixit, and Dixit Holdings Inc., Dixit Consortium Inc., and Dreamscape Ventures Ltd., companies controlled by Dixit (collectively, the "Dixit Defendants").
+27, s.2, as amended ("BIA"). - 3. msi Spergel inc. was appointed receiver of BBIL in Canada on August 22, 2014, and receiver of Stellar Point on April 8, 2016 (in such capacities, the "Receiver").
+The Receiver also has investigatory authority over an additional six Banners Broker associated entities, including Dixit Holdings Inc., Dixit Consortium Inc. and Dreamscape Ventures Ltd. - 4.
+In April 2017, Christopher Smith and Rajiv Dixit ("Dixit"), two of Banners Broker's three principals, plead guilty to operating an illegal pyramid scheme in connection with Banners Broker. - 5.
+This is the fourteenth report to court of the Receiver ("Fourteenth Report").
+This Fourteenth Report is filed in support of the Receiver's motion ("Motion") for an order: - (a) varying the Mareva Order, dated May 31, 2016, as continued by order dated June 7, 2016 (the "Mareva Order"), to allow the Receiver to realize on judgments it has obtained against Dixit, the Dixit Defendants (defined below) and Kuldip Josun ("Josun");

-6. The Thirteenth Report may be read in conjunction with the Receiver's prior reports to court as follows:
+- (b) approving the Receiver's Fourteenth Report, and the Confidential Report of the Receiver; and - (c) sealing the Confidential Report of the Receiver. - 6.
+The Fourteenth Report may be read in conjunction with the Receiver's prior reports to court as follows: